Allantuikong/delani-studio/README.md

 ## BDD

+- When user's click on icons provided, the user should get elaboration of what the icon intended to convey

-- When provided with a birthdate, the program will compute the day of birth
+- When user hovers over the portfolio page, a detail of the name of the project pops up.

-- When gender is added, the program should generate an Akan name based on the input information.
+- When a user inputs their name and sends message, the message is delivered to Delani admins through MailChimp.

 ## Technologies Used

 - Programming language: JavaScript

-- HTML, CSS Custom Stylesheets, Bootstrap
+- HTML, CSS Custom Stylesheets, Bootstrap, jQuery

+- Google fonts pack

 ## Known Bugs

-- The calender may take long to load.
-If so, input Date of birth manually
+- Mailchimp server may be slow at times; be patient.

 ## Contact Information